Ishankoradia/LLD-concepts/java_concepts/src/main/java/lld/DesignPatterns/README.md

     1. **Adapter pattern**: is a structural design pattern that allows objects with incompatible interfaces to collaborate.
 Basically, we call the adapter a layer that converts one form to another.
 A phrase that is very applicable here is "Never code to implementation, code to interface" (loosely coupled code).

     2. **Facade pattern**: is a structural design pattern that provides a simplified interface to a library, a framework, or any other complex set of classes.
 In literal terms, a facade is something that appears from the outside.
+This basically refactoring into a helper or service or util class to make code more readable & modular.